nickcharlton/talks/maintaining-open-source/presentation.md

 ---

-# [fit] :clock12: :pager: :sweat: :put_litter_in_its_place: :ambulance:

-^ Additionally, as a maintainer you will feel a certain obligation to your users and contributors, sometimes this feeling is at odds with the rest of your life and if you don’t feel like you can step away, you are very likely to overwork to keep up with everything.
-If you’re not careful this can lead to burnout.

----

 # [fit] :chart_with_upwards_trend: :scroll: :bow:

-^ Fortunately, there’s some documented methodologies for measuring project health.
+^ Fortunately, there’s some good thinking around how we can measure project health.
 Nadia Eghbal has written about this extensively.

-^ an “ideal” (issue zero/pr zero which peaks and closes regularly)
+^ concludes that there's an “ideal” (issue zero/pr zero which peaks and closes regularly)

 ---